fadiquader/prevent-router-transition/README.md

 ## prevent-router-transition component

-Prevent router transition component for react-react-router-dom v4. like facebook when you are trying to leave page and post editor is not empty.
+Prevent router transition component for react-router-dom; Like facebook when you are trying to leave page and post editor is not empty.
 ## Screenshot

 <img src="https://raw.githubusercontent.com/fadiquader/prevent-router-transition/master/screenshot.gif" />